Vish501/Stock-Research-Assistant/README.md

 # Stock-Research-Assistant
-Streamlit application to help with researching stocks
+The **Stock Research Assistant** is a Python-based Streamlit application designed to assist users in researching stocks by leveraging AI-powered tools.
+It integrates with Gemini AI services and FAISS for vector search to provide insightful analyses and information on various stocks.

 ## 🔧 Features